frikky/DFIR-writeups/ashamery1/README.md

 ### The Above hasn't been analyzed yet.
 3. Review Network Artifacts
 $ volatility netscan | cut -c 12-18,21-40,51-63,88-92,94-120 | uniq -w 20
+Host address is i192.168.56.101

+Rogue services seen:
+httpd:443
+FileZillaServer:21
+mysqld:3306

+Established:
+svchost - PID 1108 -> 192.168.56.1:5357

 4. Look for Evidence of Code Injection
 5. Check for Signs of Rootkit
 6. Dump Suspicious Processes and Drivers

+# Other
+httpd.exe 		- 2880 	- 2796 (child of httpd)
+$ volatility pstree
+The above shows that httpd is started from another httpd process.
+Most likely not how it's supposed to work.

+$ volatility impscan -p 2880
+This gives the functions calls in play.
+Function "IsDebuggerPresent" is used.
+Same for 2796

 # Author questions
+A company’s web server has been breached through their website.
+Our team arrived just in time to take a forensic image of the running system and its memory for further analysis.
+The files can be found below:

 1. What type of attacks has been performed on the box?
 2. How many users has the attacker(s) added to the box, and how were they added?
 3. What leftovers (files, tools, info, etc) did the attacker(s) leave behind? (assume our team arrived in time and the attacker(s) couldn’t clean and cover their tracks)